-- 1. Laboratory doors must remain closed. - 2.
-All handling of viral vectors must be performed in a certified BSC. - 3.
-When centrifuging liquids containing viral vectors/virus, safety-sealed rotor cups should be used, or the entire rotor must have a sealed lid. - 4.
-For aspiration of virus-containing liquid, use a double vacuum flask trap with a collector flask and an overflow flask.
-There must also be an in-line HEPA filter placed between the overflow flask and the vacuum line.
-The tubing must be non-collapsible and capable of withstanding disinfection.
-(Figure 4).

-5. Lawson's Biological Safety Cabinet Safe Work Practice must be followed (Appendix A).
+- Laboratory doors must remain closed. - All handling of viral vectors must be performed in a certified BSC. - When centrifuging liquids containing viral vectors/virus, safety-sealed rotor cups should be used, or the entire rotor must have a sealed lid. - For aspiration of virus-containing liquid, use a pipette to remove the media and place into a liquid waste container within the BSC.
+The pipettes used to remove the media shouls also be disinfected in the BSC before they are removed to the biological waste stream. manual removal with a serological pipette.
+Lawson's Biological Safety Cabinet Safe Work Practice must be followed (Appendix A).